mathifonseca/grails-version-update/README.md

 ## Contact

-If you have any questions or suggestions, you can contact me at <mathifonseca@gmail.com> or make any pull request you want.
+If you have any questions or suggestions, you can contact me at <mathifonseca@gmail.com> or make any pull requests you want.

 ## Status